-- 1. You receive regular information about education in a timely manner from the degree programme via the Student Portal or Brightspace. - Each study unit (a course, subject, module or learning outcome) is accompanied by a course syllabus.
-The degree programme ensures that the course syllabus can be found on Brightspace before the start of the study unit. - 3.
+- 1. You receive regular information about education in a timely manner from the degree programme via the Student Portal, Brightspace and/or Osiris. - Each module (which may consist out of one or more learning outcomes) is accompanied by a module description.
+Every learning outcome counts as one educational unit.
+The degree programme ensures that the module description can be found on Brightspace before the start of the module. - 3.
 The degree programme makes the class schedule and test schedule for a semester available via MyTimeTable no later than 10 working days before the start of that semester.
 If these deadlines are exceeded, you can report this to the degree programme manager.
 Once a schedule has been announced, it is only possible to deviate from in the event of a serious unforeseen circumstance. - 4.
 You are responsible for accessing your university of applied sciences email address, the Student Portal, Osiris, and Brightspace.
 If you are no longer enrolled, it is important to regularly check the private email address by which you are known to the university of applied sciences.